librato/api-docs/source/includes/_pagination.md

 length<br>`optional` | Specifies how many resources should be returned.
 The maximum permissible (and the default) length is 100. orderby<br>`optional` | Order by the specified attribute.
 Permissible set of orderby attributes and the default value varies with resource type. sort<br>`optional` | The sort order in which the results should be ordered.
 Permissible values are asc (ascending) and desc (descending).
-Defaults to asc. name<br>`optional` | A search parameter that limits the results to metrics whose names contain a matching substring.
-The search is not case-sensitive.

-Specific to metrics, the default and only permissible value of the `orderby` pagination parameter is `name`.
+Defaults to asc.

 ## Response Parameters